- BA, The University of Hong Kong

 - Fellow, The Higher Education of Academy

 Lisa has been actively involved in the teaching of a range of postgraduate and undergraduate English enhancement courses on academic and professional communication, and has extensive experience in developing corpus-based learning resources and their integration with classroom teaching.
-She is a recipient of the Faculty Teaching Excellence Award, Faculty of Arts (2018-2019).

 As the Chair of the Publicity and Outreach Committee, she leads the team to pull together the CAES mission, strategic direction, and intended outcomes.
 Lisa also leads the Centre’s development project on Students as Partners, exploring unimagined possibilities of utilizing HKU students’ expertise and experience as a student to contribute equally to ‘teaching and learning process’ and ‘enhancement of teaching and learning policy or practices’.